msample/logfu/README.md

 ```go
 func CopyModes(m []Mode) []Mode
 ```
+CopyModes returns deep copy of of given Mode slice.
+Useful if you want derive a mode from another one.

 #### func  FileWriterFac

 ```go
 func FileWriterFac(filepath string) func() (io.Writer, error)
 ```
-Returns a sync writer appending to the given file, creating the file if necessary.
+Returns a sync writer that append to the given file, creating the file if necessary.
+FIXME expose file mode as param

 #### func  IdentityFilter